ZRonzan/aA-Meetups-clone/README.md

     ```json
     {
-      "message": "Cannot change a membership status to pending",
+      "message": "Cannot change a membership status to Pending",
       "statusCode": 400
     }
     ```